eigenfoo/old-eigenfoo.github.io/_posts/2019-09-30-prob-prog-frameworks.md

 1. In order to build the model density, the framework must keep track of every distribution and transformation, while also computing the derivatives of any such transformations.
-Should this happen eagerly, or should it be deferred until the user specifies what the model will be used for?
+This results in a Jekyll-and-Hyde problem where every transformation requires a forward and backwards definition.
+Should this tracking happen eagerly, or should it be deferred until the user specifies what the model will be used for?
 1. Theoretically, a model's specification should be the same whether it is to be used for evaluation, inference or debugging.
 However, in practice, the program execution (and computational graph) are different for these three